salvatorecordiano/achilles-and-the-tortoise/WORKSHOP_3.md

 ## 3.3 Domain Modeling Exercise

-### 3.3.1 Guidelines for Domain Modeling Exercise, How to model a workflow, "Place order" Example
+### 3.3.1 Guidelines for Domain Modeling Exercise and How to model a workflow

 [Read](WORKSHOP_3_3_1.md)